MaurizioFD/MaurizioFD.github.io/_pages/about.md

 * **Quantum Computing**: design of machine learning methods to support the development of quantum computing, including the automatic construction and optimization of ansatzes, qubit mapping, and noise mitigation
 * **Recommender Systems**: design and evaluation of algorithms for recommender systems

-**RecSys Challenge 2025** Politecnico di Milano’s team, coordinated by Maurizio Ferrari Dacrema and Andrea Pisani, won the first prize for the academic track of the RecSys Challenge 2025, sponsored by Synerise!
+**Just Accepted!** Our paper "Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch" has just been accepted at ACM Transactions on Recommender Systems (TORS)!
+The preprint is available on <a href="https://arxiv.org/abs/2505.09364" target="_blank">ArXiv</a>.
 {: .notice}

+**Just Accepted!** Our paper "Minor Embedding for Quantum Annealing with Reinforcement Learning" has just been accepted at Quantum Machine Intelligence (QUMI)!
+The preprint is available on <a href="https://arxiv.org/abs/2507.16004" target="_blank">ArXiv</a>.
+{: .notice}

 **Just Accepted!** Our paper "Reproducibility and Artifact Consistency of the SIGIR 2022 Recommender Systems Papers Based on Message Passing" has just been accepted at ACM Transactions on Information Systems (TOIS)!
+The preprint is available on <a href="https://arxiv.org/abs/2503.07823" target="_blank">ArXiv</a>.
 {: .notice}

+**RecSys Challenge 2025** Politecnico di Milano’s team, coordinated by Maurizio Ferrari Dacrema and Andrea Pisani, won the first prize for the academic track of the RecSys Challenge 2025, sponsored by Synerise!
+{: .notice}

-**QuantumCLEF!** Check out our <a href="[https://openreview.net/forum?id=uFSrUpapQ5K](https://qclef.dei.unipd.it/)" target="_blank"> QuantumCLEF </a> lab!
+**QuantumCLEF!** Check out our <a href="[https://openreview.net/forum?id=uFSrUpapQ5K](https://qclef.dei.unipd.it/)" target="_blank"> QuantumCLEF</a> lab!
 We provide access to a real quantum annealer (D-Wave) to participants, the goal is to develop and test feature selection and clustering algorithms for Recommender Systems and Information Retrieval tasks!
 {: .notice}